armchair-traveller/sashui/README.md

 - `menuEl.items`: An object containing menu helpers `{ reset, gotoItem, closeMenu }`
   - `reset(el)` resets the selected el, or if an el is passed in changes currently selected to it.
   - `gotoItem(idx)` sets current selected item to the item index passed in, accepts negative indexing.
 By default uses first item.
 Only responsible for valid indexes.
-  - `closeMenu()` closes the menu AND focuses the menu button, which is the default behavior of most events causing the menu to close.
+  - `closeMenu()` closes the menu and focuses the menu button afterwards, which is the default behavior of most events causing the menu to close.

 ### Toggle